Kiting is a great sport to get into, it's a hell of a lot of fun and has you looking forward to the windy days every surfer hates.

 For the size of the kite, it depends on your weight, board size, and the average wind speeds in your local area.

-I am 183cms and 85 kilos and ride a high rocker, wakestyle board (tends to need a bit more power) and will ride a 13 and a 9 meter Duotone Evo the most in Australia's summer, where our wind is generally 15-25 knots, and a 9 and 7 meter through the winter when our wind is generally between 25 and 35 knots.
+I am 183cms and 85 kilos and ride a high rocker, wakestyle board (tends to need a bit more power) and will ride a 13 North Reach and a 10 meter North Orbit Pro the most in East Coast Australia's summer, where our wind is generally 15-25 knots, and a 10 and 7 meter through the winter when our wind is generally between 25 and 35 knots.

-We have down to a 3.5 meter when it's above that or we have really light students, and I have a 15-meter Duotone D-Lab Juice for riding in down to 8 knots if I'm really keen to get out or running some lessons on low wind days.
+We have down to a 3 meter when it's above that or we have really light students, and I have a 17-meter Duotone Juice and North Reach for riding in down to 8 knots if I'm really keen to get out or running some lessons on low wind days.

 Boards: